10 Ways to Start a Zero-Waste Lifestyle

 Source different household goods

 Sometimes we think we need to buy things and we have no choice but to buy the plastic-wrapped versions on offer at the supermarket but look around.
-There are companies like Who Gives a Crap which provides a sustainable and recyclable version of toilet roll, kitchen roll and tissues and delivery up to 48 rolls to you straight to your door on a 4-20 week subscription.
+There are companies like Who Gives a Crap which provides a sustainable and recyclable version of toilet rolls, kitchen rolls and tissues and delivery up to 48 rolls to you straight to your door on a 4-20 week subscription.

 Buy a bar of shampoo rather than a bottle